Wachau Valley Day Trip 2026: Easy Itinerary, Tours & Things to Do

 You cannot talk about the Wachau without mentioning apricots.
 In Austria, these are known as Marillen, and they are the star of the show.

-When you are wandering through the villages, you will see apricot everything, jams, liqueurs, and soaps.
+When you are wandering through the villages, you will see apricot everything, jams, liqueurs, and soaps!

 Wachau Valley Day Trip Apricots and Local Flavors to taste in your trip from Vienna.

-If you want to eat like a local, look for a Marillenknödel.
-It is a fluffy apricot dumpling rolled in buttery breadcrumbs.
 For something a bit stronger, Marillenschnaps is a clear fruit brandy that makes for a perfect souvenir to take home.
 Trying these treats is one of the most delicious things to do in Wachau Valley.

 How to Get to the Wachau Valley

 Whether you are looking for a Wachau Valley day trip from Vienna, or traveling from Linz or Salzburg, the process is very straightforward, and you’ve got 2 solid ways to do it.
-The best one depends on how much comfort and structure you want.

 Option 1: Train + Boat (Do It Yourself)

 This is the most independent option.
 You travel by train from Vienna to Melk, visit Melk Abbey, then take the Danube cruise through the valley and get off in Dürnstein.
-After exploring, you return via Krems and take the train back to Vienna.

 This option works well if you like having control over your pace and want to spend as much time as you want in each stop.
 It does require a little planning and booking.

-Check times and buy train tickets on the official Austrian rail site.
+Check times and buy train tickets.

 Option 2: The Guided Wachau Valley Tour